Bl4omArchie/Pubcrypt/README.md

 - RSA keypair generation function: generate()
 - Factor recovery from public and private key: prime_recovery()
 - Random Prime Generator: get_prime_factor() and miller_rabin()
-- Arithmetic function: util.py
 - Command line version: app.py
+- Improvement of Miller-Rabin (see pdf in the pdf folder)

 ### 🚧 pubcrypt-dev
-- benchmark notebook
 - improve app.py with a file argument where you can indicate your value directly from a file.
 - OAEP: encryption, decryption and signature methods
+- file format PEM

 ## Version